planetlabs/planet-client-python/docs/cli/cli-data.md

 ```

 Note that in all these commands we are piping the results into the search.
 If you don't include the pipe then you'll
-get the filter output, which can be interested to inspect to see exactly what is sent to the server.
+get the filter output, which can be interesting to inspect to see exactly what is sent to the server.

 ### Filter by asset